j-nederveld/Employee-Tracker-CMS/README.md

 `
 ## Usage

-Run "node server.js" to begin
+Run "node server.js" or "npm start" to begin.
+Make sure to enter your password in the server.js file on line 30.

 ## License
 `